This is Part 4 of a series on prestige competition and its broader contemporary effects. For other parts, click below.

 Some groups survive and function better than others.
 Among other things, effective cooperation is constrained by group size.
 On the one hand, groups that are too small may engage strong obligation but the benefits of shared resources are limited.
 The advantage of extending social interdependence and cooperation to an ever wider circle comes from the ability to exploit resources across an expanded territory and buffer the effects of temporary depletions or scarcities in any one local environment.
 On the other hand, expansion, comes at the cost of increased demands on obligatory sharing and regulation of reciprocal cooperation.
 Both the carrying capacity of the environment and the capacity for distribution of resources, aid, and information inevitably constrain the potential size of cooperating social networks.
 Thus, effective social groups cannot be either too small or too large.
 To function, social collectives must be restricted to some optimal size—sufficiently large and inclusive to realize the advantages of extended cooperation, but sufficiently exclusive to avoid the disadvantages of spreading social interdependence too thin.
 It was this structural requirement for effective group living that formed a backdrop for the development of optimal distinctiveness theory.
 (Leonardelli, Pickett, & Brewer, 2010, p.
 65)

-For Brewer, then, optimal distinctiveness is really tracking group size.
+For Brewer, then, optimal distinctiveness is ultimately about group size.
 My interpretation, however, is that Brewer’s two drives evolved (or, more likely, were exapted and refined) primarily to help people place themselves in groups within which they can optimize their prestige/contribution ratio.
-Now, group size could certainly be a relevant variable here—larger groups may be harder to compete within, while small groups can only offer so many resources to even high-prestige individuals—and we may well be cuing into it when making decisions about which groups to affiliate or identify with, but I strongly suspect it’s not the only—or even the most prominent—variable we’re cuing in on.
+Now, group size could certainly be a relevant variable here—larger groups may be harder to compete within, while small groups can only offer so many resources to even high-prestige individuals—and we may well be cuing into it when making decisions about which groups to affiliate or identify with, but I strongly suspect it’s not the only—or even the most prominent—variable we’re tracking.

 One reason for this suspicion is that the needs for inclusion and distinction can be optimally satisfied in numerous ways that do not actually alter the size of the focal group.
 The canonical ODT story is that when assimilation needs are satisfied and differentiation needs activated the individual will seek to join (or found) a minority group or subgroup; but a number of other strategies can apparently satisfy activated differentiation needs just as well.
 These include (1) identifying with a group that defines itself against the mainstream (Hornsey & Jetten, 2004, pp. 252-253) ; (2) perceptually enhancing the distinctiveness of one’s group (Ibid., pp. 253-254); (3) role specialization within a group (Ibid., pp. 254-255; see also Vignoles, et al., 2002); (4) identifying with a group that normatively prescribes individualism (Hornsey & Jetten, 2004, pp. 255-256); (5) seeing oneself as a loyal but nonconformist group member (Ibid., pp. 256-257); and (6) seeing oneself as more normative than other group members (Ibid., pp. 257-258).